Miami aims to extend win streak vs. Syracuse

 Boeheim also blamed his defense for missing rotations, and he criticized Cole Swider for shooting 3 for 12.

-Charlie Moore, who is averaging 11.1 points per-game, leads Miami in assists (3.6), and Jordan Miller is vastly improved of late.
-Miller is averaging 8.5 points per-game this season, but has scored an average of 21 points per-contest in his last two games.
+Charlie Moore, who is averaging 11.1 points per-game, leads Miami in assists (3.7), and Jordan Miller is vastly improved of late.
+Miller is averaging 8.5 points per game this season, but has scored an average of 21 points per contest in his last two games.

 “Jordan is getting more comfortable,” Larranaga said of Miller, a George Mason transfer who is new to Miami this season.

-Larranaga — who is hoping that starting center Sam Waardenburg returns on Wednesday after missing two straight games due to COVID protocols — credits Moore for a lot of Miami’s efficiency on offense.
+Larranaga — who is hoping that starting center Sam Waardenburg returns on Wednesday after missing two straight games due to COVID protocol — credits Moore for a lot of Miami’s efficiency on offense.

 “Charlie is a very willing passer,” Larranaga said of Miller, who had seven assists in Miami’s win over Wake Forest on Saturday.
 “His style of play is contagious.”